June

 U.S. District Court Judge

 On Nov.
 17, 2021, alleged misconduct of an extreme nature on the part of U.S. District Court Judge Stephen V. Wilson of the Central District of California took place.
-The allegation, a credible one, was revealed by MetNews on Jan.
-26 of last year and brought to the attention of Ninth Circuit Chief Judge Mary Murguia.
-It appears that no action has been taken, indicating possible, if not probable, dereliction on the part of Murguia.
+The allegation, a credible one, was revealed by METNEWS on Jan.
+26 of last year, commented on in a Feb.
+2 editorial, and brought to the attention of Ninth Circuit Chief Judge Mary Murguia.
+It appears that no action has been taken.

-It is asserted, under oath, by Westlake Village attorney Marina Lang that when she got into a squabble with Wilson over his rulings, she was not merely ordered out of his courtroom but was handcuffed and manacled, forced to hobble in the courthouse hallway before onlookers, booked, and was, for hours, chained to a chair in a cold and smelly basement cell, immobilized, unable even to scratch her nose.
+The conduct that is being ignored was spelled out, under penalty of perjury, by Westlake Village attorney Marina Lang.
+She recounted that when she got into a squabble with Wilson over his rulings, she was not merely ordered out of his courtroom but was handcuffed and manacled, forced to hobble in the courthouse hallway before onlookers, booked, and was, for hours, chained to a chair in a cold and smelly basement cell, immobilized, unable even to scratch her nose.

 Actions toward her were consequent to an express order by Wilson, though the extent of his knowledge as to the precise treatment of Lang has yet to be established—and inaction to date suggests that it won’t be.